flatpak/flatpak/README.md

 The Flatpak project consists of multiple pieces, and it can be a bit challenging to find your way around at first.
-Here is a quick intro to the major components of the flatpak repo:
+Here is a quick intro to each of the important subdirectories:
+* `app`: the commandline client.
+Each command has a `flatpak-builtins-` source file
 * `common`: contains the library, libflatpak.
 It also contains various pieces of code that are shared between the library, the client and the services.
 Non-public code can be recognized by having a `-private.h` header file.
-* `app`: the commandline client.
-Each command has a `flatpak-builtins-` source file
+* `completion`: commandline auto completion support
-* `data`: D-Bus interface definition files
+* `data`: D-Bus interface definition files and GVariant schemas
+* `doc`: The sources for the documentation, both man pages and library documentation
+* `icon-validator`: A small utility that is used to validate icons
+* `oci-authenticator`: service used for authenticating the user for installing from oci remotes (e.g. for paid apps)
+* `po`: translations
+* `portal`: The Flatpak portal service, which lets sandboxed apps request the creation of new sandboxes
+* `revokefs`: A FUSE filesystem that is used to transfer files downloaded by the user to the system-helper without copying
 * `session-helper`: The flatpak-session-helper service, which provides various helpers for the sandbox setup at runtime
+* `tests`: The testsuite
+* `subprojects/bubblewrap`: Flatpak's unprivileged sandboxing tool which is developed separately and exists here as a submodule
+* `subprojects/libglnx`: a small utility library for projects that use GLib on Linux, as a submodule
+* `subprojects/dbus-proxy`: a filtering proxy for D-Bus connections, as a submodule
+* `subprojects/variant-schema-compiler`: a tool for generating code to efficiently access data encoded using GVariant, as a submodule
 * `system-helper`: The flatpak-system-helper service, which runs as root on the system bus and allows non-root users to modify system installations
-* `portal`: The Flatpak portal service, which lets sandboxed apps request the creation of new sandboxes
-* `doc`: The sources for the documentation, both man pages and library documentation
-* `tests`: The testsuite
-* `bubblewrap`: Flatpak's unprivileged sandboxing tool which is developed separately and exists here as a submodule
-* `libglnx`: a small utility library for projects that use GLib on Linux, as a submodule
-* `dbus-proxy`: a filtering proxy for D-Bus connections, as a submodule
-* `icon-validator`: A small utility that is used to validate icons
-* `revokefs`: A fuse filesystem that is used to transfer files to the system-helper without copying

 # Related Projects